-Career Resurrection - Champagne Du Jour attempts this with a scheme to put her in the spotlight posing as the descendant of Cleopatra, then inviting music's biggest stars to a party in order to drown them all.
+Career Resurrection: In-Universe, Champagne Du Jour attempts this with a scheme to put her in the spotlight posing as the descendant of Cleopatra, then inviting music's biggest stars to a party in order to drown them all.

 Mr. Fish attempts to pull this on Agent #2.
 When sweet-talk doesn't work, he tries hypnotism.

 Erudite Stoner: Nick Nack is like this, serving as font of wisdom to the technical and straight-laced Agent #1, who points out that, due to the agent's reliance on a flashlight, he didn't notice a cliff.
 It's subverted when Nick Nack reveals it's all an act.

 Evil Genius: A number of evil characters are quite brilliant: Rock Debris, a mercenary geologist who could create earthquakes and make a volcano erupt.
 Also Dr. Nicholas Nackenheimer, a professor of hydraulics, also known as Nick Nack.
 Sierra Nevada is another, so is Dr. Ken.
 And finally, Mimi LaVerve